Compliance Workflow Management 101: Process, Planning, and Challenges

 What Is Compliance Management?

 Compliance management is the ongoing process in which managers A) monitor and assess systems, as well as B) organize, plan, control, and lead activities that ensure compliance with applicable legal, regulatory, and industry standards.
+It often involves creating a high-level compliance workflow to ensure all team members are working toward these standards.

 As the consequences of noncompliance can devastate a company and its reputation, it’s critical to have a living compliance management process that accounts for the entire product lifecycle.